fjallemark/TimetablePlanningApp/Readme.md

 - *green* :passenger wagon trainset schedules,
 - *blue*: *cargo wagon trainset, and
 - *yellow* : non-wagon cargo circulation.

+##### Train Dispatcher Sheets
+Each manned station needs a table where train arrivals and departures are ordered by time.
+These sheets are used for train dispatch and control.
+The sheets can be resused up to seven sessions, one column for each weekday.

 ##### Block Planning
 It is possible to plan all cargo flow by specifying what destinations to pick up and let off at each station.